 Did you ever feel like this?
 I think it is a fair statement, but mum guilt is much more than this.
 I can most definitely feel guilty without doing activities for myself too.
 Minor daily choices and actions can trigger a sensation of mum guilt.
 It is almost a skill, not sure it is a good one though.

 Where do mums feel guilty about?

 A better question may be, where do mums not feel guilty about?
-If we work much, we may feel guilty not being home enough with our kids.
-But when we work less, we may feel guilty we don’t bring enough funds in to support our family.
+If we work much, we may feel guilty, not being home enough with our kids.
+But when we use less, we may feel guilty; we don’t bring enough funds to support our family.

-Other examples where mums may feel guilty about could be things like: Did I serve my child a healthy enough dinner?
+Other examples where mums may feel guilty could be: Did I serve my child a healthy enough dinner?
 Should I have been more patience to my child today?
 Did I play enough with my child?
-Do I really do the best I can?
+Do I do the best I can?
 Did I say no to many times today to my child?
 Should my child have been into swimming lessons by now?
 And so on, the list is endless.

 Mums can feel guilty about everything!!
-It is kind of strange right, we do everything for these little people, and they are the reason we are living for.
+It is strange right, we do everything for these little people, and they are the reason we live for.
 We want to do everything to set them up for success and see them smile.
 How does it makes sense that we think that this may not be good enough?
 Why is this feeling of guilt always testing us to be resistant?

 Good question, why can mums feel guilty about many daily choices they make.
 There may be different reasons behind the horrible mum guilt feelings.

 Mum guilt may start in the very early days of pregnancy.
 When you discovered you were pregnant, your mind may have wondered trying to remind what you have been doing during the time you have been pregnant already, but you were not aware of this yet.
 Straight away, the pressure is on to make the best decision possible for those we love the most, our unborn baby.